whamcloud/Online-Help/docs/Install_Guide/ig_ch_04_pre_install.md

     yum updates occur successfully. “yum search vim” will reveal if you cannot connect to your configured repositories.

 3. Ensure that NTP is not running on any system.
-Intel® EE for Lustre\* software will manage NTP.
+Manager for Lustre\* software will manage NTP.

 4. Ensure that ssh root access “ssh -l root &lt;hostname&gt;” works